soumya1995/bdcms/README.md

 most important class in the Computer Science Dept. CSE 101 by incentivizing, and helping new students to become acquainted to the subject.

+* Group No. 7

+In a joint effort we are welcoming new front-end developers from Group 7, Maksym Trojanowski, Jacqueline Diaz, and Jacky Yue.

 # Instructions
 When developing using this repository, please do the following: